MSc Health Psychology / Course details

 Our team are passionate about your learning and development.

 We combine traditional and contemporary teaching methods and formats to provide a varied and engaging learning experience.
-These include lectures, group discussions, seminars, workshops, problem-based learning exercises, self-paced online training, student presentations and independent supervised study.
+These include asynchronous materials, group discussions, seminars, workshops, problem-based learning exercises, self-paced online training, student presentations and independent supervised study.

 You will learn first-hand from researchers, practitioners and individuals who have lived experience of psychological and physical health problems, giving you an invaluable insight into these difficulties.